Frequently Asked Questions (FAQ)

 hearing and at other meetings associated with your sexual assault complaint.
 This

-person cannot speak on your behalf, but s/he can provide you emotional support.
+person cannot speak on your behalf, but can provide you emotional support.

-A: The Judicial Board is compromised of faculty, staff, and students at SUNY Fredonia.
+A: The Judicial Board is compromised of faculty, staff, and students at Fredonia.

 Judicial Board members are expected to recuse themselves from cases where they know